PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-08 07:21:34
+Last updated: 2024-04-08 07:22:13
-Random Quote: We didn't choose this life, we're just living in it. - Number Five
+Random Quote: I got more second-story guys in my book than pimples at a junior prom. - Saul Goodman